2015-11-21

 Nov

-Tea is more than just a tasty beverage, it is a way of life; tea drinkers all over the world swear by it.
-With lower caffeine content per serving than coffee, tea, the most widely consumed beverage in the world can safely be considered the healthier of the two.
+Tea is more than just a tasty beverage; it is a way of life.
+Tea drinkers all over the world swear by it.
+With a lower caffeine content per serving than coffee, tea, the most widely consumed beverage in the world, can safely be considered the healthier of the two.
 Tea is filled with antioxidants and possesses many potential cancer-fighting properties.
-Polyphenols, theaflavins and thearibigins are present in the different brews of tea, and are all potent antioxidants and help to prevent DNA damage from occurring in cells.
+Polyphenols, theaflavins and thearibigins are present in the different brews of tea and are all potent antioxidants that help prevent DNA damage from occurring in cells.

-All you tea lovers out there have one person to thank for the beverage that forms the cornerstone of their lives, Emperor Sheng Nung, the Emperor of China was the man who discovered tea.
-According to legend, the Emperor, who was also a divine healer, was boiling water when accidentally a few leaves from a wild tea plant fell into the pot of boiling water.
-He noticed the enchanting scent and rich flavour and that is how tea was discovered.
+All you tea lovers out there have one person to thank for the beverage that forms the cornerstone of their lives, Emperor Sheng Nung, the Emperor of China, was the man who discovered tea.
+According to legend, the Emperor, who was also a divine healer, was boiling water when, accidentally, a few leaves from a wild tea plant fell into the pot of boiling water.
+He noticed the enchanting scent and rich flavor, and that is how tea was discovered.

 Different types of tea